OpenPecha/plan-backend/README.md

 docker compose down
 ```
 Notes:
-- Both services run on the `pecha-network` Docker network.
+- Both services run on the `plan-network` Docker network.
 - If ports 5434 or 6379 are in use, stop the conflicting service or adjust the mappings in `local_setup/docker-compose.yml`.